 The following diagram illustrates the architecture of the Logon Filter.

-Perform the following steps to configure Logon Filter:
+Perform the following steps to configure the Logon Filter:

-Install the Advanced Authentication Logon Filter component on all Domain Controllers.
+Install the Advanced Authentication Logon Filter component on all the Domain Controllers.

-Enable Logon Filter through the Advanced Authentication - Administrative Portal:section > > switch to .
+Enable Logon Filter through the Advanced Authentication Administration portal> .

 Create the following two groups in Active Directory:

-Legacy logon – add all users to the group (you can just add the Domain Users group to its members).
+Add all users to the group (you can add the group to its members).

 Point Legacy logon tag to the Legacy logon group and MFA logon tag to the MFA logon group.

-Ensure that Advanced Authentication Windows Client is installed on all required workstations.
+Ensure that Advanced Authentication Windows Client is installed on all the required workstations.

-When you are ready to prohibit logon on all workstations which do not have the AA Windows Client installed, configure the Microsoft policyin the Default Domain Policy or a custom GPO to allow logon for only MFA logon group using the following steps:.
+If you want to prevent users to login on all the workstations that do not have the Advanced Authentication Windows Client installed, configure the Microsoft policyin the default or a custom GPO.
+This allows logon for only MFA logon group.
+The following procedure helps you to achieve this: